Binary Search Algorithm in C++

 Output: The binary search provides the index of the target element if it is located; else, it returns a special value (for example, -1) to denote that the element is absent from the array.

-Implementing Binary Search in C++
+Implementing binary search Algorithm in C++

 #include <iostream>